CuckooEXE/cuckooexe.github.io/_posts/2022-10-08-UltimateUpdate.md

 I modified the `eval` to be a `WScript.Echo` command and executed it, because...
 YOLO, right?

 Unfortunately, because I lack foresight, I accidentally clicked the "OK." on the prompt that popped up and only saw the next stage payload appear for a minute.
 Then it was gone into the ether.
 I tried executing the script again, but much like the original ad I was served, it isn't re-downloading the payload.
-This is super disappointing because I saw that the code was executing some WMIC commands and doing a host survey.
+This is super disappointing because I saw that the code was executing some WMIC commands and performing a host survey to send back to the C2.

 The next day, I re-flashed my laptop with a fresh installation of Windows, went to a coffee shop and tried again.
 I was able to get the malicious blob served to me from the first site, however, it didn't transition into the malicious "Updated needed!" page.
 I went ahead and tried executing the last payload I had (the `ActiveXObject` downloader), but I was getting a weird error (`.\bad.js(3, 1) msxml3.dll: The system cannot locate the resource specified.`).
 After some googling to figure this out, I realized it's telling me that it can't resolve the DNS for the malicious domain.
 At first I thought it might be the coffee shop WiFi doing some filtering, but after using an online NS lookup tool, I realized that the DNS records were deleted some time last night.
 This must have been in response to the next stage having been downloaded.
 It's unclear whether deleting the DNS records was automatic or manual.

 ## Conclusion
 This was a pretty weird series of events.
 I'm not sure what type of adversary this was.
 It was too advanced to be "spray-and-pray" adware, as they took down infrastructure and masqueraded with reasonable domains.
 I doubt it was anything targetted, because I'm a nobody, they didn't use any 0days, and dropping `.js` hoping that I would execute it is a big leap.
 So, I'm thinking it's somewhere in the middle, an adversary that doesn't target, but invests in reasonable tooling and obfuscation.

-I did get to take away a decent lessons learned: always enable logging and take things more slowly during an investigation.
+I did get to take away a decent lessons learned: always enable logging and take things more slowly during an investigation, even when the investigation is just for fun on my own time.
 When I used to work in cybersecurity analytics/threat hunt/incident response, I had a good set up with a lot of logging running.
-That most likely would have saved my bacon by capturing the output of the malicious JavaScript.
+This most likely would have saved my bacon by capturing the output of the malicious JavaScript.
 However, since this was just a hobby "investigation", I didn't take it as seriously, and missed out on what could have been a much deeper rabbit hole!